The lips control the air flow

 The shapes whose acoustical properties are easiest to understand are the simple conical bore (rather like the cornetto) or the cylinder (rather like the didjeridu).
 We devote a whole page to the acoustics and harmonics of cylindrical and conical bores, open and closed because the oboe, saxophone and bassoon are closed, approximately conical bores, the clarinet is nearly a closed cylindrical bore and the flute is well approximated as an open cylinder.
 If you are interested in what finger holes do on the older lip reeds, go to the section on tone holes on saxophones, because a saxophone can be considered approximately as just an ophicleide with a clarinet mouthpiece.

-In fact, we shall see that several of the harmonics of the modern brass instruments are not very different from those of a cone.
+In fact, we shall see that several of the resonances (often called 'harmonics' by brass players) of the modern brass instruments are not very different from those of a cone.
 Exceptions are the fundamental or pedal note, and the very highest notes.
 To understand why, we shall 'build up' a brass instrument, starting with a simple piece of pipe.

 In these cases, the lips and the pipe were in a sense cooperating to form the vibration that gives rise to the sound.
 The lips may have their own natural vibrating frequency, which the player can control with lip tension.
 The pipe has also its own natural frequencies, which are due to standing waves.
 There is a whole page devoted to pipes and harmonics, and another on standing waves.
 We briefly review the results here.